-For most buyers of registered land, the deal is done on completion of the transfer, when the purchase price is paid and they are given the keys to the property.
-However, there are important post-completion formalities to which solicitors must attend.
-Legal title to registered land does not pass to the buyer until the transfer is registered at HM Land Registry.
+For most buyers of registered land, the deal is done when the transfer is complete, the purchase price is paid, and they’re given the keys to the property.
+Yet legal title to registered land does not pass to the buyer until the transfer is registered at HM Land Registry.
 The ‘registration gap’ is the period of time between completion of the purchase and completion of registration.
-During the registration gap the seller holds the legal title on trust for the buyer, who only has a beneficial interest in the property.
+During this gap the seller holds the legal title on trust for the buyer, who only has a beneficial interest in the property.
 This can cause problems where management steps need to be taken before the buyer is in occupation.

 HM Land Registry has announced that, in a bid to prevent fraudulent applications, it will be carrying out extra checks when customers apply to discharge a mortgage using paper form DS1.
 Extra checks mean it may take longer to complete applications.
 Therefore, if a DS1 is lodged at the same time as a transfer, the registration gap will be longer than has previously been the case for “simple” transfers of whole.
 Lenders should therefore be asked to remove mortgages electronically to avoid delays.

-In most cases, the registration gap is not a problem.
-But issues often arise where management steps need to be taken during the registration gap.
-The following cases demonstrate this issue:
+Issues often arise where management steps need to be taken during the registration gap.
+The following cases demonstrate the issue:

 Sackville UK Property Select II (GP) No.1 Ltd v Robertson Taylor Insurance Brokers Ltd EWHC 122 (Ch)